saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

  cannot resolve thisshouldntwork.saucelabs.com: Unknown host
  ```

- Some options for troubleshooting include
+ Some other options for troubleshooting include:
  * Try accessing SauceLabs from your own (local) machine
  * Turn your VPN on (or off)
  * If these don't surface issues, talk to your network administrators about